11 quotes on Liverpool hot prospect Harvey Elliott: ‘A special talent’

-Liverpool have beaten off competition from a host of Europe’s top clubs to sign Fulham prospect Harvey Elliott – and those who know the 16-year-old best have only positive things to say about the forward.
+Liverpool won the race to sign Harvey Elliott from Fulham in 2019 – and those who know him best have only positive things to say about the forward.

 Fulham Under-18 Omogbehin has witnessed Elliott’s rapid development at close quarters and told BBC Newsbeat: “From an early age Harvey’s always managed to make good decisions at the right time.